IAmACloud/BlackjackBot/programStructure.md

   - Fake gesture input (command line input)
   - Location of deck grab
 - General structure:
-  - See players (may include rotations)
+  - Start game (this is done by movement, just wait for movement complete)
+    - Camera up
     - Deal House card
     - Wait for deal
     - Deal one card per player
     - wait for deal
+  - Wait for movement complete
   - Face player that is next
+  - Camera up (movement)
+  - Wait for camera movement complete
-  - Look for action
+  - Look for action (vision)
+  - Waiting for action from vision
   - Either deal or nothing.
+    - If deal, check cards (camera down), if first time for player, check cards.
-If deal, check cards.
-If not over, then return to look for action
+    - If not over, then return to camera up
   - If more players, return to face next player
   - Turn to house
+  - Camera down
+  - Wait for camera movement complete
   - Select house optimal move (deal at least once)
-  - Check new card
+  - Check new card (vision)
+  - Wait for new card information
   - Return to house optimal move
   - Deliberate winners
   - Celebrate winners somehow